fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Service/v1.6.1/Get-AzureEndpoint.md

 ```

 ## DESCRIPTION
-The **Get-AzureEndpoint** cmdlet gets information about the endpoints that are assigned to an azure_2 virtual machine.
+The **Get-AzureEndpoint** cmdlet gets information about the endpoints that are assigned to an Azure virtual machine.

 ## EXAMPLES